Q: How many credits are required for the systems engineering program?

 Q: How long will it take me to graduate?

-A: You can expect to complete your degree in two to three years.
+A: You can expect to complete your degree in two to three years, studying part-time.

 A: Yes.
 We have a Career Management Services office that provides one-on-one career advancement support, internship guidance, access to career fairs and other career events with local and national companies, as well as an array of other services.
-An additional perk of being part of the Penn State family is free career services for life!
+An additional perk of being part of the Penn State family is access to career services for life.

 A: The GMAT/GRE is not required for admission, but scores will be considered if submitted.